AvinandanBose/JavaGeneric/README.md

 <h1></h1>

 <h3><li>10.
 If a generic interface extends another generic interface , then another generic class implements both the interfaces as Upper Bound Wild Card .
 Then the super interface become equal to the sub interface which extends the super interface and erase the sub interface and impose error.
-Like rule no.1 and this type of erasure called as: <i> <ins>Type Erasure. </ins></i>   </li></h3>
+Like rule no.1 and this type of erasure called as: <i> <ins>Type Erasure. </ins></i> where after compilation, all generic types are erased, both interfaces ending looking the same in the bytecode.  </li></h3>

 <h3>